Nevenall/blades-in-the-dark/src/03-the-crew.md

 Choose a **gang type** from the list below:

-- {Adepts:} Scholars, tinkerers, occultists, and chemists.
+- {Adepts}: Scholars, tinkerers, occultists, and chemists.
-- {Rooks:} Con artists, spies, and socialites.
+- {Rooks}: Con artists, spies, and socialites.
-- {Rovers:} Sailors, carriage drivers, and deathlands scavengers.
+- {Rovers}: Sailors, carriage drivers, and deathlands scavengers.
-- {Skulks:} Scouts, infiltrators, and thieves.
+- {Skulks}: Scouts, infiltrators, and thieves.
-- {Thugs:} Killers, brawlers, and roustabouts.
+- {Thugs}: Killers, brawlers, and roustabouts.

 A gang has **scale** and **quality** equal to your current crew Tier.
 It increases in scale and quality when your crew moves up in Tier.